Effsy/roguelike/README.md

-# roguelike
+# Roguelike

-The start of a Roguelike using component based entitiy system.
+The start of a top-down Roguelike using component based entitiy system.
 Can be forked to either turn-based or real-time gameplay.

 This is an old project and will likely remain unfinished.

-When Running:
+### To Run:

+Run the .swf directly in your browser.

-Screen-size is locked at 840x600.
+Screen-size is locked at **840x600**.
 If running the .swf in browser, resize accordingly.

 Use arrow keys to move.

-(Copied from development logs)
+## Development Progress (Copied from development logs)

-CURRENT:
+### CURRENT:

  * Refactor AI Component Class

-COMPLETED:
+### COMPLETED:

  - [x] Basic State machine
  - [x] Random world generation
    - [x] Variable room shapes and sizes